 1. Stock Prices Will Be Volatile

 The prices of financial securities are subject to significant and capricious movements.
-Mr. Market, Graham’s famous personification of the impersonal forces that determine the price of securities at any moment, show up every day to buy or sell any financial asset.
+Mr. Market, Graham’s famous personification of the impersonal forces that determine the price of securities at any moment, shows up every day to buy or sell any financial asset.
 He is a strange fellow, subject to all sorts of unpredictable mood swings that affect the price at which he is willing to do business.

 2. Focus on the Business Fundamentals